OpenHFT/Chronicle-Map/README.md

     .name("city-postal-codes-map")
     .averageKey("Amsterdam")
     .entries(50_000)
-    .recoverPersistedTo(cityPostalCodesFile, true);
-// or
-ChronicleMap<Integer, PostalCodeRange> cityPostalCodes = ChronicleMap
-    .of(CharSequence.class, PostalCodeRange.class)
-    .name("city-postal-codes-map")
-    // assuming ChronicleMapBuilder configurations at the moment of
-    // cityPostalCodes Chronicle Map creation are not known .recoverPersistedTo(cityPostalCodesFile, false);
+    .recoverPersistedTo(cityPostalCodesFile, false);
 ```

-The second parameter in `recoverPersistedTo()` method is called `sameBuilderConfig`, it should be
+The second parameter in `recoverPersistedTo()` method is called
-`true` if `ChronicleMapBuilder` is configured in exactly the same way, as when the Chronicle Map was
+`sameBuilderConfigAndLibraryVersion`, it could be `true` only if `ChronicleMapBuilder` is configured
+in exactly the same way, as when the Chronicle Map (persisted to the given file) was created, **and
-created, and using the same version of Chronicle Map library, or `false`, if initial configurations
+using the same version of Chronicle Map library**, or `false`, if initial configurations are not
-are not known, of current version of Chronicle Map library differs from the version, used to create
+known, *or current version of Chronicle Map library could be different from the version, used to
-this Chronicle Map initially.
+create this Chronicle Map initially.*

-If `sameBuilderConfig` is `true`, `recoverPersistedTo()` checks that the recovered Chronicle Map's
+If `sameBuilderConfigAndLibraryVersion` is `true`, `recoverPersistedTo()` "knows" all the right
-header memory (containing serialized configurations) is not corrupted, because it "knows" all the
-right configurations and what should be written to the header.
-If the header is corrupted, it
+configurations and what should be written to the header.
+It checks if the recovered Chronicle Map's
-recovers it.
+header memory (containing serialized configurations) is corrupted or not.
+If the header is
+corrupted, it is overridden, and the recovery process continues.

-If `sameBuilderConfig` is `false`, `recoverPersistedTo()` relies on the configurations written to
+If `sameBuilderConfigAndLibraryVersion` is `false`, `recoverPersistedTo()` relies on the
-the Chronicle Map's header, assuming it is not corrupted.
-If it is corrupted, at best it will lead
+configurations written to the Chronicle Map's header, assuming it is not corrupted.
+If it is
-to a runtime exception thrown from `recoverPersistedTo()` without touching the data, stored in the
-Chronicle Map (but this effectively means inability to recover the Chronicle Map), at worst it will
-proceed "successfully" but will corrupt the Chronicle Map further.
+corrupted, `ChronicleHashRecoveryFailedException` is thrown.

 However, the subject header memory is never updated on ordinary operations with Chronicle Map, so it
 couldn't be corrupted if an accessing process crashed, or the operating system crashed, or even the